Ubudu/IOS-SDK/README.md

 ![Back-office configuration local notification](/__media-files/images/back_office_action_1.jpg)
 - Open a web-page in a web-view : note that the page can be either online (http or https) or in the application bundle (in this case use the file protocol in the URL)
 ![Back-office configuration open web view notification](/__media-files/images/back_office_action.jpg)
-- Open a passboook : note that the passbook can be either online (http or https) or in the application bundle (in this case use the file protocol in the URL)
+- Open a passboook: note that the passbook can be either online (http or https) or in the application bundle (in this case use the file protocol in the URL)

-### UbuduIOSSDKDelegate Callbacks
+### UbuduSDKDelegate Callbacks

-UbuduIOSSDK provides a couple of callback methods which can be used to override the SDK's default behaviour.
+UbuduSDK provides a couple of callback methods which can be used to override the SDK's default behaviour.

-  - (void)ubuduIOSSDK_receivedOpenWebPageRequest:(NSURL *)url;
+  - (void)ubudu:(UbuduSDK *)ubuduSDK executeOpenWebPageRequest:(NSURL *)url triggeredBy:(UbuduTriggerSource)triggeredBy;

-The **ubuduIOSSDK_receivedOpenWebPageRequest** is called when the SDK performs an action which should result in opening a web page on top of the current view.
-If you want to override (or disable) this behaviour implement the **ubuduIOSSDK_receivedOpenWebPageRequest** method in your delegate.
+The **ubudu:executeOpenWebPageRequest:triggeredBy:** is called when an action which should result in opening a web page on top of the current view should happen.

-  - (void)ubuduIOSSDK_reveivedRegionNotification:(NSDictionary *)notificationData;
+If you want to override the behaviour of this action implement the **ubudu:executeOpenWebPageRequest:triggeredBy:** method in your delegate.

+  - (void)ubudu:(UbuduSDK *)ubuduSDK executeLocalNotificationRequest:(UILocalNotification *)localNotification triggeredBy:(UbuduTriggerSource)triggeredBy;

-The **ubuduIOSSDK_reveivedRegionNotification** is called when the SDK performs an action which should only notify the delegate without performing any other actions.
+The **ubudu:executeLocalNotificationRequest:triggeredBy:** is called when the SDK performs an action which should result in dispatching a local notification.

-  - (void)ubuduIOSSDK_receivedLocalNotificationRequest:(UILocalNotification *)localNotification;

-The **ubuduIOSSDK_receivedLocalNotificationRequest** is called when the SDK performs an action which should result in dispatching a local notification.
-If you want to override (or disable) this behaviour implement the **ubuduIOSSDK_receivedLocalNotificationRequest** method in your delegate.
+If you want to override this behaviour implement the **ubudu:executeLocalNotificationRequest:triggeredBy:** method in your delegate.

-  - (void)ubuduIOSSDK_receivedNewAdView:(UIView *)view;
+  - (void)ubudu:(UbuduSDK *)ubuduSDK didReceiveRegionNotification:(NSDictionary *)notificationData triggeredBy:(UbuduTriggerSource)triggeredBy;

+The **ubudu:didReceiveRegionNotification:triggeredBy:** is called when the SDK performs an action which should only notify the delegate without performing any other actions.

+  - (void)ubudu:(UbuduSDK *)ubuduSDK didReceiveNewAdView:(UIView *)view triggeredBy:(UbuduTriggerSource)triggeredBy;

-The **ubuduIOSSDK_receivedNewAdView:** is called when the SDK receives new contents for the ad banner.
+The **ubudu:didReceiveNewAdView:triggeredBy:** is called when the SDK receives new contents for the ad banner.

-Example of implementation of delegate methods in app :
+Example of implementation of delegate methods in app:
 ```objective-c
 //AppDelegate.m